The American family-owned business Bissell Inc., commonly known as Bissell Homecare, specializes in producing air purifiers and vacuum cleaners.

 AirDoctor 3000 covers 505 sq. ft., Happi Our Happi covers 480 sq. ft., and both cost the same price as Bissell Air400.

 Alen BreatheSmart 75i True HEPA handles the same but is a lot more expensive air purifier.

-Honeywell HPA300 Air Purifier covers almost the same area, but it is very loud and consumes more electricity.
+Honeywell HPA300 Air Purifier covers almost the same area but is very loud and consumes more electricity.

-Of the three console air purifiers produced by the American manufacturer, it appears that the Bissell Air400 has the most delicate Sleep Mode.
+Of the three console air purifiers produced by the American manufacturer, the Bissell Air400 has the most delicate Sleep Mode.

 Its lowest sound pressure level (dB) is just 30, the same as a whisper.
 So without a doubt, you won’t notice the air purifier working.

 The highest fan speed is very loud, 65dB, which is more than most other air purifiers.
 For example, AirDoctor 3000 has 59 dB on the highest fan speed, and Alen has 49 dB.